Directed by: Danny Boyle || Produced by: Andrew Macdonald

 Running Time: 113 minutes

-Two years before Zack Snyder’s Dawn of the Dead remake (2004) would debut, shocking audiences everywhere with its totally not-terrible, actually quite impressive modern take on George A. Romero’s 1978 classic, veteran English filmmaker Danny Boyle took on the post-apocalyptic concept with new millennium grit and an auteur’s artistic determination.
+Two years before Zack Snyder’s Dawn of the Dead remake (2004) would debut, shocking audiences everywhere with its totally not-terrible, impressive modern take on George A. Romero’s 1978 classic, veteran English filmmaker Danny Boyle took on the post-apocalyptic concept with new millennium grit and an auteur’s artistic determination.
 The result was the best zombie film to have ever been made, and one of the most influential since Romero’s Night of the Living Dead (1968).

-Nerds can nitpick and bitch about what constitutes a “real” zombie and what defines an “infected”-whatever, but no matter what way one examines 28 Days Later, it’s a powerful piece of post-apocalyptic fiction with a heartwarming message, bloody violence and bleak visuals, and hauntingly beautiful sequences of a world returned to “normality.”
-Boyle is at is best here, demonstrating how potent his skills can be when paired with the right screenwriter.
+Nerds can nitpick and bitch about what constitutes a “real” zombie and what defines an “infected”-whatever, but no matter what way one examines 28 Days Later, it’s a powerful piece of post apocalyptic fiction with a heartwarming message, bloody violence and bleak visuals, and hauntingly beautiful sequences of a world returned to “normality.”
+Boyle is at is best, here, demonstrating how potent his skills can be when paired with the right screenwriter.

-Other great silent or mostly silent pieces include the opening prologue where a chimpanzee test-animal is strapped in front of a series of monitors displaying horrific acts of human violence, rioting, looting, and chaos; there’s also a beautiful scene toward the middle of the film where Murphy and costars Brendan Gleeson, Naomie Harris, and Megan Burns relax in a meadow while watching a herd of horses, and another more haunting sequence where Murphy stalks an abandoned gas station and kills his first infected human with a baseball bat.
+Other great, mostly silent pieces include the opening prologue where a chimpanzee test-animal is strapped in front of a series of monitors displaying horrific acts of human violence, rioting, looting, and chaos; there’s also a beautiful scene toward the middle of the film where Murphy and costars Brendan Gleeson, Naomie Harris, and Megan Burns relax in a meadow while watching a herd of horses, and another more haunting sequence where Murphy stalks an abandoned gas station and kills his first infected human with a baseball bat.

-—> 28 Days Later receives MY HIGHEST RECOMMENDATION.
+—> 28 Days Later comes HIGHLY RECOMMENDED.

 ?
 Do you think they saw us this time?